danieltallentire/vuejs-harp-reflexive-survey/README.md

 This project will run the HARP questionnaire and allow you to modify it.
 The file `public/data.json` contains the questions.
 You can edit the statements, elements and what philosophy it supports.

+The following actions take place from the HARP subfolder.

 ## Project Setup

 ```sh